Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 and

 When $\kappa = 1$ he obtains

-When $0 < \kappa < 1$, his method fails and only provides partial results for the almost sure behavior of the local time.
-More precisely he proves that the renormalisation for the $\limsup$ is greater than $t$ :
+In the sub-ballistic case $0 < \kappa < 1$, his method fails and only provides partial results for the almost sure behavior of the local time.
+More precisely he proves that the renormalization for the $\limsup$ is greater than $t$:

 and that the renormalization for the $\liminf$ is at most $t / \log (\log(t))$ and greater than